J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ```
 [insert foto]

-All connections on port 1900 are from <b>svchost.exe<b> with the PID <b>4688</b>.
+All connections on port 1900 are from <b>svchost.exe</b> with the PID <b>4688</b>.
 The parent process can be found by running the <b>pstree</b> module.
 This will display the process listing in tree form.
 To search for the process with PID 4688 a grep filter was added to the query.

 ```
 vol.py -f memdump.mem --profile=Win10x64_17134 pstree | grep 4688